RBritoX/GoStack-GoBarber/README.md

 GoBarber is an application for barbershop, where the barbers register and inform the days and times available to work, while the client register and choose the barber of their preference, the day and time available to cut their hair.

 ## 🤖 Back-End
-The Back-End was done with Node.js and TypeScript, including tools such as ESLint, Prettier and EditorConfig for standardization and organization of the code, connecting the application to the PostgreSQL database, using Docker to create containers with TypeORM, Multer for uploading images and JWT (Json Web Token) for authentication and user access control.
-All in API Rest format.
+The Back-End was developed with Node.js and TypeScript, in API Rest format.
+For standardization and organization of the code, ESLint, Prettier and EditorConfig were used.
+The connection to the PostgreSQL database was made with DBeaver and Docker to create containers with TypeORM.
+For authentication and user access control, JWT (Json Web Token) was used.
+To upload images, Multer was used.

 ### 🛠 Technologies
 - **[Node.js](https://nodejs.org/en/)**